Alessio-Lovato-Unipd/locobot_ws/README.md

 5. In the third terminal, launch the remote visualization and apriltag detection:
     ```bash
+    # To launch only k02 camera
     ros2 launch locobot_control remote.launch.py
+    # To launch all the cameras (k01, k02)
+    ros2 launch locobot_control remote.launch.py camera_number:=2
     ```
+    > **Note:** The remote launch file allows to set the camera number to visualize and the serial number of the kinect cameras.
+See the [README](src/locobot_control/README.md) in the locobot_control package for more information.

 6. Follow the instructions in the gesture recognition README to understand how to use the gestures.